Dear 17-year-old Doors discoverers,

 This will all end in merciful disillusionment.

 And it’s going to be a dark time.
-Not dark in the way you are thinking of dark.
+Not dark in the way you think of dark.
 Not romantic, gothy, leather-trousers dark.
 More your own asshole dark.

 The Doors have one legitimate musical accomplishment.
 One song that rises above the self-indulgent noodling they laid down so that Morrison’s endless elaborations on how interesting he found himself could be put into a form suckers like you would pay for.
 They have one good song.
 And even that song is only seventy percent good.
-That song is “LA Woman” and the fact that it is thirty percent bad may be the most important thing about it.
-Let’s just get it out of that way that, compared to all its kin, it is a better written and produced song, moreover it has an actually coherent instrumentation.
+That song is “LA Woman,” and the fact that it is thirty percent bad may be the most important thing about it.
+Compared to all its kin, it is a better written and produced song.
+Moreover, it has an actually coherent instrumentation.
 The opening bars feel lean but dense, like a flexing muscle.
 That’s all great.
 But it’s not what elevates the song above the masturbatory self-aggrandizement that is the rest of The Doors’ catalog.

-Right now, you are a 17-year-old white boy who has discovered The Doors and you are thinking that I am full of shit and true meaning comes from thinking you look good in leather pants and writing five albums about thinking that you look good in leather pants.
+Right now, you are a 17-year-old white boy who has discovered The Doors, and you think that I am full of shit, and true meaning comes from thinking you look good in leather pants and writing five albums about thinking that you look good in leather pants.
 That’s fine.
 But bookmark this page.
-Come back to it after your first post high-school girlfriend has dumped you and you think life is over and you feel anything but cool and lizard-kingy.
+Come back to it after your first post-high-school girlfriend has dumped you, and you think life is over, and you feel anything but cool and lizard-kingy.
 It isn’t much guidance, but it’s the closest you’re going to get to a dead Native American shaman.

 Rock on,